tnir/website-3/gitpod/docs/self-hosted/latest/updating.md

 In most cases, updates should work without further effort - and your existing data is carried over.
 In some cases (with breaking changes) we will provide instructions on how to upgrade to a specific version in our [Update Guides](../latest/upgrade-guides).

+> Gitpod allows you to [apply custom labels, annotations and environment variables to your resources](./advanced/customization).
+When using this feature, you will need to manually delete resources that have immutable labels on them for updates to take effect.
+See the [documentation](./advanced/customization#limitations) for full details.

 ![kots-admin-dashboard](../../static/images/docs/self-hosted/kots-admin-dashboard.png)

 ## Update Strategies